-International Internet Day is dedicated to the first internet transmission even sent and the world-changing events that followed.
-It is celebrated on the 29th of October every year and represents huge progress in the history of telecommunications and technology.
-The world and most of the aspects of our lives have changed tremendously due to the benefits on the Internet.
+International Internet Day is dedicated to the celebrating first internet transmission ever sent and the world-changing events that followed.
+It is celebrated on the 29th of October every year and is a commemoration of the huge progress in the history of telecommunications and technology that the Internet represents.
+The world and most of the aspects of our lives have changed tremendously due to the benefits of the Internet.
 Read on and find out more about the Internet and how it changed our lives while we celebrate this special day.

 What is The Internet?